 Opening an account

 In this tutorial, we use the software of Plus500.
-Plus500 is one of the better brokers; especially for new traders the software is very good as it is simple to use and available in 33 languages.
+Plus500 is one of the better brokers; especially for new traders the software is very good as it is simple to use and available in more than 60 countries and 32 languages.
+Plus500 offers a full service in your language and your currency.
 If you open an account at Plus500 you will receive an unlimited demo account to try and practice with real money, without having to make a deposit first.
 Moreover, the demo mode lets you practice as much as you want!

 - Practice free and unlimited with a demo account